Areshkew/MLE-Airlines/docs/challenge.md

 <!-- Documentation and Explanations -->
 # Note:
 - I am using free azure plan and the server location is in Australia East, so we have to be patient some times :) Thank u for understanding!
+(Once you get connection to the server it will work properly, is just the location).

 # Requirements
  - No dependencies were originally changed.